Overview

 You are eligible for the State Group Health Insurance program if you are eligible for the Wisconsin Retirement System (WRS) Benefit Package or the Graduate Assistant/Short-Term Benefit Package.

 Dependents: This program allows your eligible dependents to be covered by one group health insurance program only.
-This means that if you work for the Universities of Wisconsin and your spouse works for a state or local employer that also offers the State Group Health Insurance program (state program) or the Wisconsin Public Employers (WPE) Group Health Insurance program (local program), and your spouse enrolls in coverage through their employer, your dependents may only be covered under one plan, the your plan OR your spouse’s plan.
+This means that if you work for the Universities of Wisconsin and your spouse works for a state or local employer that also offers the State Group Health Insurance program (state program) or the Wisconsin Public Employers (WPE) Group Health Insurance program (local program), and your spouse enrolls in coverage through their employer, your dependents may only be covered under one plan, your plan OR your spouse’s plan.

 For detailed information on who you can cover on this plan, see the Dependent Eligibility Chart (UWS 25) pdf .